 Currently, there are no vaccines available to prevent COVID-19 infections.

 There are no medications specifically approved for COVID-19.
 Most people with mild COVID-19 illness will recover on their own by drinking plenty of fluids, resting, and taking pain and fever medications.
 However, some cases develop pneumonia and require medical care or hospitalization.

-Starting June 18, all Californians must wear face coverings in common and public indoor spaces and outdoors when distancing is not possible.
 Learn more about the guidance and limited exceptions here.
 Face coverings can help prevent transmission of COVID-19 by catching respiratory droplets that can be expelled not just in coughs or sneezes but also through activities like talking or singing.
 The use of special masks called N95 respirators is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility).

 Read some Face Covering FAQs here.